Robert B. - Paying Off Debt After Divorce

 Robert decided right then he was going to pay off his debts, but reality got in the way once again.
 He was only making the minimum payments on his credit cards, and the interest kept piling up.
 He simply didn’t make enough money at his job as a residential care worker.

-He lived with a close friend who was also going through a divorce, so it made it that much harder for Robert – reliving his own nightmare divorce.
+He lived with a close friend who was also going through a divorce.
+This made it that much harder for Robert as he relived his own nightmare divorce.

-That scenario lasted more than 20 years, because Robert didn’t know where to turn for help paying off his bills.
-He soon left his friend’s house and became caretaker of a building where he began living.
+That scenario lasted more than 20 years, because Robert didn’t know where to turn for help paying off debt after divorce.
+He eventually left his friend’s house and became caretaker of a building where he began living.

 Fast-forward to 2008…

-“I started seeing TV ads and ads in the local paper for Consolidated Credit,” Robert recalls.
-“I suddenly realized that there was a company willing to help me organize my bills in a professional manner and pay them off.”
+But soon, there was a light at the end of the tunnel.
+“I started seeing TV ads and ads in the local paper for Consolidated Credit,” Robert recalls.“I suddenly realized that there was a company willing to help me organize my bills in a professional manner and pay them off.” - Consolidated Credit Client Robert #creditcarddebt Click To Tweet

 “I was at the end of my wits,” he says.
 “I called Consolidated Credit and they helped me get my life back and my dreams back.
 They are kind and genuine people.
 They taught me to better organize my money and how to live without credit cards.”